Lecture 2, A “zero-dimensional” energy balance model of Earth’s climate#

 So, Why Does It Matter?#

-• Climate Change Connection: Alterations in the energy budget directly impact global warming and weather patterns.
-More greenhouse gases mean more trapped energy, leading to a hotter planet.
+Climate Change Connection: Changes in Earth’s energy budget directly drive global warming and alter weather patterns.
+Higher greenhouse gas concentrations trap more energy, resulting in planetary warming.

 Fig. 3 The global annual mean energy fluxes.#

-In upcoming exercises, we’ll build a basic climate model grounded in this energy budget.
+In this lecture, we’ll build a basic climate model based on this energy budget.
 But first, we need a simpler version of this budget.

 Assumption 1 (Climate Model Basics)

-Our rudimentary climate model can be expressed as
+Our simple climate model can be written as:

 These elements represent a global average, hence the term “zero-dimensional.”